playframework/playframework/documentation/manual/working/scalaGuide/main/cache/ScalaCache.md

 ## Accessing the Cache API

-The cache API is provided by the [CacheApi](api/scala/play/api/cache/CacheApi.html) object, and can be injected into your component like any other dependency.
+The cache API is defined by the [AsyncCacheApi](api/scala/play/api/cache/AsyncCacheApi.html) and [SyncCacheApi](api/scala/play/api/cache/SyncCacheApi.html) traits, depending on whether you want an asynchronous or synchronous implementation, and can be injected into your component like any other dependency.
 For example:

 @[inject](code/ScalaCache.scala)

 > **Note:** The API is intentionally minimal to allow several implementation to be plugged in.
 If you need a more specific API, use the one provided by your Cache plugin.

-Using this simple API you can either store data in cache:
+Using this simple API you can store data in cache:

 @[set-value](code/ScalaCache.scala)